BREAST RECONSTRUCTION

 Better symmetry: Tissue reconstruction may allow for a more symmetrical outcome, particularly when combined with procedures like fat grafting or breast reduction of the unaffected side to match the reconstructed breast.
 Matching an implant reconstruction with the contralateral breast is particularly challenging and often needs a smaller implant placed in the unaffected side to achieve symmetry.

 Improved outcome with radiotherapy: Implant reconstruction and radiotherapy don’t go well together.
 This is due to increase skin shrinkage and capsular contracture associated with radiotherapy.
-Although implant reconstruction is not contraindicated, tissue reconstruction is the preferred form of reconstruction if post mastectomy radiotherapy is planned.
+Although implant reconstruction is not contraindicated, tissue reconstruction is the preferred form of reconstruction if post-mastectomy radiotherapy is planned.

 Immediate or Delayed Breast Reconstruction?